Operation of calculations

 who

-- list of registered users (relevant only for machines in classrooms and halls) -
+- listing of logged-in users (relevant only for machines in classrooms and halls) -

 df